axarekma/WMC_2017_CUP/README.md

     Mean prediction: 18/32
     Random Sampling prediction: 21/32

 Well, the results are not stellar.
-One could say that we systematically (5/6) at least perform better than a coin flip, but it is nontrivial to say whether this could just be normal variation.
+One could say that we systematically at least perform better than a coin flip, but it is nontrivial to say whether this could just be normal variation.

 ### A more meaningful predictor
 The sampling population of this numerical fiddling is horrible, indeed.
-Another problem is, that for the coin flip cases (the matches when the result is predicted to be nearly 50/50), there is no reason why the MC prediction should be statistically meaningful as the game involves many hidden variables.
+Another problem is, that for the coin flip cases (the matches when the result is predicted to be nearly 50/50), there is no reason why the Monte Carlo prediction should be statistically meaningful as the game involves many hidden variables.

 The question now arises, is there a subset of games, for which the predictions are more accurate?

-To check this, we can collect all the predictions for which the MC simulations gives a probability over a certain threshold, and plot the success of the prediction in these cases. *I.e.* at a certain threshold, say 0.6, we ignore all the matches for which the MC simulation gives a probability less than 0.6.
+To check this, we can collect all the predictions for which the simulations gives a probability over a certain threshold, and plot the success of the prediction in these cases. *I.e.* at a certain threshold, say 0.6, we ignore all the matches for which the MC simulation gives a probability less than 0.6.
 Simultaneously also the number of total observations meeting the criteria is lower.
 By normalizing the correct prediction with the total number of matches meeting the criterion we get a normalized accuracy for our method with respect to the probability threshold.

 ![png](FIG/th_pred_w.png)
 ![png](FIG/th_pred_m.png)